 Alongside our National Curriculum subjects we have our Enrichment curriculum.
 This is where we dedicate teaching time to exploring extra learning opportunities connected to developing the whole child and preparing our children for their next stage in their lives.
 Our Enrichment curriculum includes, but not limited to, our safety curriculum, links to National Day events and provides our children with opportunities to achieve activities set out in their Passport to Success.

-We teach English using "The Write Stuff" - a highly successful method which involves breaking writing tasks into smaller chunks, with a heavy focus on vocabulary development.
+We teach English using "Read to Write" - a vehicle that empowers children's writing through high-quality texts and a wealth of writing opportunities. .
 Once reading fluency is established in Key Stage one, we use reading VIPERS (vocabulary, inference, prediction, explain, retrieve and summarise/sequence) to structure whole class reading lessons.
 We use a wide range of carefully chosen texts to ensure the children are constantly exposed to high-quality books.
 Our spelling work is set using Spelling Shed.